technmsg/blog/v2/content/solar/solar-ongoing.md

 In the second month, the system generated 45% and then in the third month produced 79% of my needs.
 As the days grow longer and grey skies begin to clear, production will continue to increase.

-I experienced an odd hardware failure after a particularly cold and nasty ice storm, where the inverter wouldn't sync for a few days.
+I experienced [an odd hardware failure](/v2/solar/inverter-replacement.html) after a particularly cold and nasty ice storm, where the inverter wouldn't sync for a few days.
 Solar Energy World came out to troubleshoot, got in touch with SunPower, and replaced the inverter a few days later.
-Sometimes motherboards go bad.
+Sometimes motherboards go bad or get confused, I guess.

 <!--